PhD (Visual and Cultural Studies), University of Rochester, 2009

 Areas of interest

-Histories of modern and contemporary art; U.S. architectural and urban history; critical race studies; black studies; feminist theory; cultural studies; environmental humanities.
+Modern and contemporary art and visual culture; U.S. architecture and urbanism; critical race studies; black studies; feminist theory; environmental humanities.

 - Introduction to Art History and Visual Culture Studies